 For students who live on campus and have a meal plan:

 - Scope out your options before you eat.
 Take a lap around the dining hall.
 The first station may be serving mouthwateringly cheesy lasagna, but there is almost certainly a healthier option if you keep looking.

 - Keep a food diary.
 Write down what you ate and when you ate it.
+You can keep a physical notebook or use an app, like MyFitnessPal.
 Over time, you’ll get an idea of your daily patterns.
 You may realize that you get enough protein, but you need to eat more vegetables.
 Keeping a food diary is also helpful for students who suspect that they have a food allergy.
 If your stomach has been bothering you since you got to college, you can check your food log to see what you’ve been eating that could be upsetting you.